 It is appropriate that the award has been named for Dr. Richard B. Kershner (1913-1982).
 Dr. Kershner participated in the initial conception and then led the development of Transit, the world's first navigation satellite system.
 His technical contributions and his leadership of the Program at the Johns Hopkins Applied Physics Laboratory are examples of the highest standards of personal and professional performance which this award is intended to recognize.
 The Transit Program was first funded in 1959, and the system become operational in 1964.
 During this short interval Dr. Kershner directed the development and launch of some of the world's first satellites, developed user equipment for both submarines and surface ships, and founded the science of satellite Doppler geodesy to improve knowledge of the earth's gravity field.
 The result was a navigation satellite system which served the U.S. Navy and tens of thousands of civil users worldwide.

-Nominations are due by January 19.
-Only nominations submitted in entirety by January 19 will be considered.
+Nominations are due by January 20.
+Only nominations submitted in their entirety by the deadline will be considered.